purplehippo911/lost_in_the_metaverse/README.md

-## Author and acknowledgments
+## Author

 [__**Purplehippo911**__](https://github.com/purplehippo911)

 [@Muggie](https://twitter.com/muggie43)

+## Acknowledgments

 Story made with help by both ChatGPT-3 by OpenAI and ChatSonic by WriteSonic.

+This repository helped me and inspired me on how to destribute my game and I learnt a lot from watching what they did.

+Check it out here: [JSON.sh project](https://github.com/dominictarr/JSON.sh)

 ## License

 This software is available under the following licenses:

 - MIT
-- Apache 2